yandex-cloud/docs/en/compute/pricing.md

 If you created an image or snapshot, you pay for the storage of this object separately depending on its size.

 The cost is specified for one month of use.
-Charging per second.
+Pricing is per second.

-### Use of {{ ig-name }}
+### Use of Instance Groups {#instance-groups}

-{{ ig-name }} can be used free of charge.
+The Instance Groups component can be used free of charge.
 You can create instance groups and use the storage and computing resources within the [available limits](concepts/limits.md).

 All other Yandex.Cloud services, such as creation of VMs or allocation of external IP addresses, are [charged as usual](../billing/pricing.md).
-Outgoing traffic is [charged](#prices-traffic) similarly to other services.
+Outgoing traffic is [charged](#prices-traffic) the same as other services.

 ## Prices {#prices}